In the past only the preserve of high-end sports watches, VO2Max has made its way to a number of popular 24/7 activity trackers.

 Not surprisingly, the best ways to improve your score involve exercise and healthy weight loss.
 Fitbit says, increased exercise may help you improve your score by up to 20% over a period of two to three months.

+This can be done with aerobic exercise.
 Interval training is particularly effective at improving your fitness.
 It involves a series of high intensity exercise workouts interspersed with rest or relief periods.
 Or even more simply put, you run, cycle or row fast for a bit, then slow down for a bit.
 This is also a get-fit-quick scheme that works brilliantly well at burning fat.